Of Commerce, Counsel & the Coin

 the swipe · the interchange fee · the interest, on the balance you carry

-Every swipe of the card delivers two to three per cent to Visa or Mastercard, which is split with the issuing bank.
-The same purchase inflates a revolving balance on which you are charged, depending on the season, somewhere between eighteen and thirty per cent.
-The bank then bundles those receivables into securitised products, which are sold to pension funds, which include your own retirement plan, which then collects the interest you pay.
+Every swipe of the card delivers two to three per cent to Visa or Mastercard, split with the issuing bank, while the same purchase inflates a revolving balance on which you are charged, depending on the season, somewhere between eighteen and thirty per cent.
+The bank then bundles those receivables into securitised products and sells them to pension funds, among them your own retirement plan, which duly collects the interest you pay.

 vi.